ucg8j/blog/posts/grokking-algorithms.md

 - map different strings to different indexes
 - not return indexes outside the size of the array

-A has function combined with an array is a hash table.
-Hash tables are are a complex data structure also known as maps, dictionaries and associattive arrays.
+A hash function combined with an array is a hash table.
+Hash tables are are a complex data structure also known as maps, dictionaries and associative arrays.

 ## Use cases
 DNS resolution - mapping domain names to IP addresses